Ukraine

 • 1 in 3 Ukrainians have been forced from their homes, constituting the largest human displacement crisis the world currently faces.

-• 814 attacks have impacted Ukrainian health facilities
+• Over 1,500 attacks have impacted Ukrainian health facilities

 What’s happening in the Ukraine?

-On 24 February 2022, Russia announced a military incursion in Ukraine as Russian military vehicles crossed the border into Donetsk.
-The ensuing conflict has caused over 22,000 civilian deaths and injuries.
-More than five million people have been internally displaced, according to the United Nations High Commissioner for Refugees (UNHCR).
-The conflict has forced another eight million Ukrainians to flee to neighbouring countries such as Poland and Moldova.
+On 24 February, 2022, Russian military vehicles crossed the border into Donetsk, sparking a series of events which defined the year.
+What followed dominated global news reports and marked one of IHP’s most significant disaster responses to date.
+More than 3.7 million people have been internally displaced, according to the United Nations High Commissioner for Refugees (UNHCR).
+The conflict has forced another 6.3 million Ukrainians to flee to neighbouring countries such as Poland and Moldova and globally for safety.

 Ukraine was once a global breadbasket, feeding itself and other countries around the world.
 It is now in the midst of a humanitarian catastrophe.
 In 2021, Ukrainian grain was used to feed more than 400 million people worldwide.
 The ongoing conflict means that millions of people around the world will not be able to access the food which they have come to depend on.